robmarkcole/coral-pi-rest-server/README.md

 See the [coral-app-usage.ipynb](https://github.com/robmarkcole/coral-pi-rest-server/blob/master/coral-app-usage.ipynb) Jupyter notebook for usage from python.

 ## Pi setup
 Install one of the disk images from [edgetpu-platforms](https://github.com/google-coral/edgetpu-platforms).
 In the `/home/pi` directory `git clone` this repository.
-You wil now have a file stucture like:
+You wil now have a file stucture like (pi3 &pi4 only, pi-zero [differs](https://github.com/google-coral/edgetpu-platforms/issues/13)):
 ```
 pi@raspberrypi:~ $ ls